 Intentions versus outcomes

-I’ve been reading and listening to Hoenig for over a decade, and the framing that has aged best is his line on accountability.
-“I think what we did in over this period was with all good intentions made these very serious errors.
+The framing that has aged best from Hoenig’s long body of work is his line on accountability: “I think what we did in over this period was with all good intentions made these very serious errors.
 And that’s why I keep telling people it isn’t intentions that matter.
 It’s the solutions that matter.”
 Good intentions are how every one of these episodes begins.
 Burns wanted full employment.
 The Bank of Japan wanted to avoid a depression.
 The Bernanke and Yellen Feds wanted to save a financial system that had genuinely seized up in 2008.

 The lesson the long memory keeps offering is simple.
 Crises pass.
 Emergency tools do not retire themselves.
 Somebody has to put them away, and when nobody does, the bill arrives in a form that nobody priced in: a society that trusts itself less.
 Intentions do not redeem outcomes.